onelineoff/ModernJava/README.md

 # Purpose
 Example code to demonstrate various features of Java 8 and above.
+It also contains my solution to various coding problems that I was given on assorted job interviews.

 # Requirements
 1. Java 8 or later.